Research Theme #Inform

 We have identified two main strands of research on this theme:

 Records are the body of knowledge for the heritage sector.
 Where sites have been excavated, demolished, or lost through other means, records may be the only evidence of the past.
 Historically, the development of multiple overlapping recording systems, incompatible standards and formats, under-investment in information systems and skills in the sector, have made it difficult to share that evidence.
 Emerging technologies offer the opportunity to develop services that will make the sectors information more accessible and inspiring, better suited to the effective management and protection of sites, and a more reliable resource for research.

-Our flagship activity, designed with partners to simplify and improve public access and professional use, is the Heritage Information Access Strategy (HIAS) .
+Our flagship activity, designed with partners to simplify and improve public access and professional use, is the Heritage Information Access Simplified strategy (HIAS) .
 In addition, we contribute to and support initiatives to improve the quality of specialist heritage information management through the Forum on Information Standards in Heritage (FISH).
 We have supported work on the trans-national definition of the Seven Grand Challenges for Digital Archaeology for the European Archaeologiae Consilium (EAC).

 Research will have impact if it helps us to understand who uses heritage information, how they make use of it and what they need from information services.
 It could apply new technological developments to the management and dissemination of heritage information; or develop and apply existing data standards to facilitate management, dissemination and reuse as digital technologies change.
 It needs to build a commitment to sector-wide sharing, long-term preservation and reuse of information and data.